craigc-2002/http-server/README.md

 It has no security or error checking, so don't use it.

 ## To Do
+- remove debugging output and add proper logging
-- Limit files that can be served
+- Limit files that can be served (maybe add a set folder that is searched for files)
+- Server runs continously until process stopped
+- build directory for build artifacts
+- update readme